luau-lang/luau/rfcs/syntax-floor-division-operator.md

 The design mirrors Lua 5.3:

-A new operator `//` will be added to the language.
-The operator performs division of two operands and rounds the result towards negative infinity.
+New operators `//` and `//=` will be added to the language.
+The operator `//` performs division of two operands and rounds the result towards negative infinity.
 By default, the operator is only defined for numbers.
-The operator has the same precedence as the normal division operator `/`.
+The operator has the same precedence as the normal division operator `/`. `//=` is the compound-assignment operator for floor division, similar to the existing operator `/=`.

 A new metamethod `__idiv` will be added.
 The metamethod is invoked when any operand of floor division is not a number.
 The metamethod can be used to implement floor division for any user defined data type as well as the built-in vector type.

-The typechecker does not need special handling of the new operator.
-It can simply apply the same rules for floor division as it does for normal division operator.
+The typechecker does not need special handling for the new operators.
+It can simply apply the same rules for floor division as it does for normal division operators.

 Examples of usage: